 Even in today’s 21st-century workforce, Landes’ lesson is beneficial.
 If organizations want to improve the engagement and productivity of their people, then everyone must learn the benefits of effective communication.

-It will take educating and equipping employees with the “why”, “how”, and “what” of effective communication, but it will be well worth your while since communication will continue to be one of the biggest business challenges moving forward.
+It will take educating and equipping employees with the “why,” “how,” and “what” of effective communication, but it will be well worth your while since communication will continue to be one of the biggest business challenges moving forward.
+And, you can do so with a leadership development program.